kaltura/DeveloperPortalDocs/documentation/Media-Ingest-and-Preperation/Authorizing-With-Application-Token.md

 ---
 layout: page
 title: Authorizing with an Application Token
-subcat: Application Token Steps
+subcat: Working with AppTokens
-weight: 151
+weight: 101
 ---

 This article details how to build a KS token from an Application Token.
 The relevant API call details are provided in Tables 1 and 2 below.